ivan-huelves/ivan-huelves.github.io/_posts/2019-6-09-prototype-1-sensor-distance-car.md

 ---
 layout: post
-title: What is Sensor Variable Font?
+title: Prototype Nº1.
+Distance sensor applied to the weight of the typography on the control panel of a car
 ---
-Hola

 ![_config.yml]({{ site.baseurl }}/images/config.png)

-Prototype Nº1.
-Distance sensor applied to the weight of the typography on the control panel of a car

 In the first prototype it has been considered pertinent to simulate the interface of the on-board computer of a car, relating the distance at which the car is with respect to another object, car or person.